MidiALF 2.x manual

 Configuration page 1

 |Chan| – specifies sequencer MIDI channel, 1-16.
 This is the channel MidiALF receives and sends MIDI events on.
 Events on all other MIDI channels are passed through unchanged.
+Press the step switch to activate channel LEARN mode – next note event received on any channel will set the MidiALF channel.

 |Temp| – the sequence tempo from 25 to 250 beats per minute.
+Press the step switch several times to learn the quarter interval.

 |Step| – the sequence step duration (from 64th to 2 bars).